Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** Expressive chain transforms; each step may allocate intermediate collections.
+** Expressive chain transforms; each step may allocate intermediate collections.
 - **What to watch for:** Use sequences for large pipelines; choose `buildList` for imperative clarity.
 - **Example:** Mapping DTO → domain in repository with `map` is fine; repeated mega-chains on hot paths → sequence.